 The Leadership in Energy and Environmental Design (LEED) certification is a globally used process that evaluates a building project’s sustainability efforts.
 Using detailed rating and points systems, LEED certification gauges sustainable building design for new construction, commercial interiors, existing buildings, single-family homes and more.

-Back in the mid 1990s, a group of engineers, architects and builders gathered to establish standards for building new green-rated structures.
-By 1998, this group developed a points scale recognized by the USGBC for energy efficient homes.
-Homes receiving a minimum of 40%-49% efficiency received standard LEED certifications.
-Houses scoring between 50%-60% get silver certifications.
-If the structure scores 60%-80%, it is awarded a gold certification.
-Buildings scoring more than 80% receive platinum awards.
+In the 1990s, a group of engineers, architects and builders established standards for building new green-rated structures.
+By 1998, this group developed a points scale recognized by the U.S. Green Building Council (USGBC) for energy efficient homes.

 - Using sustainable landscaping